cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/power/models/PowerModelSimple.rst

 .. java:method:: public final double getStaticPower()
    :outertype: PowerModelSimple

-   Gets the static power consumption in Watt-Second (Ws) that is not dependent of resource usage, according to the \ :java:ref:`getStaticPowerPercent()`\ .
-It is the amount of energy consumed even when the host is idle.
+   Gets the static power supply in Watts that is not dependent of resource usage, according to the \ :java:ref:`getStaticPowerPercent()`\ .
+It is the amount of power supplied even when the host is idle.

-   :return: the static power usage in Watt-Second (Ws)
+   :return: the static power supply in Watts (W)

 getStaticPowerPercent
 ^^^^^^^^^^^^^^^^^^^^^